Former graduate students:

 Former Bachelor and Master students:

-Many Bachelor students (Verena Gafner, Margot Mayrhofer, Gaby Rytz, Sandra Lauber, Claudia Fischer, Karin Weber, Tanja Schäfer, Fabian Bumbak, Jon Graf, Christian Baumann, Milicia Pantic, David Streuli and presently Pengfei Liu and Renato Valsecchi) and Master project students (Barbara Christen, Fabienne Büchler) have ruined their life while working with me...
+Many Master project students (Verena Gafner, Margot Mayrhofer, Gaby Rytz, Sandra Lauber, Claudia Fischer, Karin Weber, Tanja Schäfer, Fabian Bumbak, Jon Graf, Christian Baumann, Milicia Pantic, David Streuli, Pengfei Liu and Renato Valsecchi) and Bachelor students (Barbara Christen, Fabienne Büchler) have ruined their life while working with me...